 Most of the issues you will face are simply an everyday part of growing up, often helped by a chat with a healthcare professional.
 Almost all babies, toddlers and children will get most common childhood illnesses like constipation, colds, sore throats and ear infections.
 While these are not very nice at the time, they are often easily treated at home with the support from your local pharmacy or NHS 111 rather than going to your GP or A&E.

 Every parent wants to know what to do if their child is unwell and how to recognise the signs.
 If you are worried and need further advice call NHS 111.
 We hope you find these handbooks useful.
+You can request a paper copy by calling 01206 918 653 or emailing email@example.com.
 Further health advice is available at www.livewellcampaign.co.uk and www.nhs.uk.